NTLx/SMNFiler/README.md

 The custom NCT test sample name in the default output result file is null.If you need to customize the NTC test sample name, please enter the name of the NTC test sample that needs to be customized in the input box, and click the `应用` button.

 The custom Ladder test sample name in the default output result file is null.If you need to customize the Ladder test sample name, Please enter the name of the Ladder test sample that needs to be customized in the input box, and click the `应用` button.

-The default output file type only includes result files.
-If you want to output report files, please select the `输出结果文件和报告` option.
-If you want to output a report file (with pictures), please select the `输出结果文件和含图片报告` option.

 #### Settings for output report files